attack-monkey/Lean-Functional-Typescript/README.md

 ```

-`fpipe` achieves the effect of piping by using a 'variable argument function' - but it is limited.
+`fpipe` achieves the effect of piping by using a function that takes a variable number of arguments - but it is limited.
 It can only pipe through up to 10 functions.

 **pipe achieves the same effect and while is more verbose - is not limited**